corpsmap/blog/_posts/2024-03-26-front-end-quickstart.md

 ---
 layout: post
 current: post
-cover: assets/images/apache-small.jpg
+cover: assets/images/excavator.jpg
 navigation: true
 date: 2024-02-20T10:00:00.000Z
 tags:
+  - Groundwork
-  - Local Dev
+  - Front-end
 class: post-template
 subclass: post
 author: will
 ---

 ## Front-end Quickstart

 This guide will lead you through the process of starting up a new front-end project using the [Groundwork](https://usace.github.io/groundwork/) component library and a few of our other recommended libraries.
 If you are not familiar, Groundwork is designed to reflect the USACE web standards as a React library, allowing developers to build sites that match the enterprise.

 ### Vite

 [Vite](https://vitejs.dev) is the build system we use for our front-end development.
 It transpiles your code in Typescript or JavaScript into bundles of JavaScript that the browser can use efficiently.
 It includes a development server that allows you to preview your site as you build it with included hot-reload.
 It does lots more, but I'll let [the vite docs](https://vitejs.dev/guide/why.html) do the heavy lifting if you want more details.

 Using your terminal, `cd` to the folder where you want your front-end project to live, in my case I often put projects in `~/code` for example.